 - The drugs may increase the risk of heart attack, especially at high doses

+Checks and follow-up.
 Medical examinations should rule out signs of side effects and whether the effect is as desired.
-To assess efficacy (after, for example, three months of treatment), assessment of symptoms at baseline and during treatment is important.
+In order to assess the effect (after, for example, three months of treatment), assessment of symptoms at the starting point and during treatment is important.

 Patient information is available via the Norwegian Medical Associationa / Norwegian Rheumatological Association

 Paracetamol (Pinex, Pamol, Panodil, Acetaminophen (U.S.) and more) are not addictive and usually well tolerated.
 Effect on pain caused by rheumatic inflammation, but little effect on chronic pain syndromes like Fibromyalgia.
 Paracetamol should not be used in severe liver disease.
 Can be bought without a prescription.
 In chronic rheumatic disease, one can get a "blue prescription" (reimbursement point -71 or on specific diagnoses).